Top Attractions in Whitstable

 Restaurants and Cafés

-When you need a rest and a bite to eat, you won't be disapppointed as there is a wide variety of independent restaurants and cafés dotted around the town.
+When you need a rest and a bite to eat, you won't be disappointed as there is a wide variety of independent restaurants and cafés dotted around the town.
 Take a trip to the bi-monthly farmer's market for some excellent locally grown produce and visit the fresh fish markets or one of the fish restaurants ready to serve up the day's catch.

 The historic side of Whitstable is still very much present today.
 Whitstable was rife with smuggling in the late 1700s and the town's network of alleyways was used as escape routes by smugglers.
-Most noteable is Squeeze Gut Alley, so named as you will find it pretty difficult to get through!
+Most notable is Squeeze Gut Alley, so named as you will find it pretty difficult to get through!